Bed bugs are one of the most stressful pests to deal with — and getting rid of them takes patience and repeated effort.

 - When staying in hotels, keep your bags in the bathroom.
 Don't put them on the bed.
 Inspect beds in hotels for signs of bedbugs.
 If you find any, get another room.

-- Avoid second hand furniture.
+- Avoid second-hand furniture.
 Or at least treat it for bedbugs before bringing it home.
 See below for effective treatment methods.

 - Wash all your clothes after a trip or when coming back from somewhere which may have had a bedbug problem.